 Chapter 13 bankruptcy

-Those with a lot of assets typically file a Chapter 13 bankruptcy since this option doesn’t involve selling your assets.
-Instead, you’ll be required to submit and follow a specific repayment plan designed to pay off your debts within three to five years.
+Those with a lot of assets typically file a Chapter 13 bankruptcy.
+These assets won’t be sold.
+Instead, you must submit and follow a specific payment plan designed to pay off your debts within three to five years.

-The downside is that you’ll need to pay any non-dischargeable debts in full as part of the plan.
-This includes things like alimony or child support.
+You’ll need to pay any non-dischargeable debts in full as part of the plan.
+This includes expenses like alimony or child support.

-You’ll also have to pay certain nonexempt assets to any creditors.
-For example, if your home has a lot of equity in it that isn’t covered by an exemption, you may have to repay it.
+You’ll also have to pay creditors for certain non-exempt assets.
+For example, if your home has a lot of equity not covered by an exemption, you may have to repay it.

-After completing either the Chapter 7 or Chapter 13 case, the court will grant you a bankruptcy discharge order.
+The court will grant you a bankruptcy discharge order after completing either the Chapter 7 or Chapter 13 process.
 This order indicates that any qualifying debts have been discharged or eliminated.
 It also stops any creditors from taking action against you in the future.

 What happens to secured debts?

-During a Chapter 7 bankruptcy case, your secured debts may not be safe.
+During a Chapter 7 bankruptcy case, your secured debts may not be protected.
 For example, your creditors may be able to legally foreclose on your property or repossess a vehicle that’s past due.
-If, however, you can keep up on payments, you may be able to keep the asset.
+If you can keep up on payments, you may be able to keep the asset.

-With a Chapter 13, you can keep the collateral as long as you keep up with payments.
+With Chapter 13, you can keep the collateral if you keep up with payments.
 In other words, you won’t have to worry about repossession or foreclosure.

 Will you be debt-free after bankruptcy?

 Not necessarily.
 Even though most of your debts will be discharged, some will remain.
 The specifics depend on the case and the bankruptcy type.
-Additionally, the following debts cannot be removed with bankruptcy:
+Additionally, the following types of debt cannot be removed with bankruptcy:

 If much of your debt falls into these categories, debt consolidation might be better.